Makutosi/Makutosi/README.md

 </p>
 <!--
 <p align="left" style="font-size: 1.2em;">
-    👋 Hi, I'm Eriko, a Japanese living in Finland.
+    👋 Hi, I'm Makutosi, a Japanese living in Finland.
 I have completed my studies as a software developer and am currently looking for a job while continuing to study every day.
 I'm particularly interested in web development. </p>

 <p align="left" style="font-size: 1.2em;">
  🎶 I am also a musician, and I want to incorporate classical music into software development.
 In an era of rapid digitalization, art that takes time is often undervalued, but it is a truly valuable field for us.
 My dream is to make classical music more accessible through ICT.</p>